cziqin/Automated_Stepsizes/README.md

 | CIFAR-10 | https://www.cs.toronto.edu/~kriz/cifar.html |`./Neural_networks/data/`|
 | ImageNet | https://academictorrents.com/collection/imagenet-2012 |`./Neural_networks/data/`|

-Ensure that each dataset is downloaded and placed in its corresponding folder before running the experiments.
+Ensure that each dataset is downloaded and placed in its corresponding directory before running the experiments.

 ## 💪 Logistic regression
 1. You can use the following command to execute Algorithm 1 for the logistic regression task:
 ```
 python .\Logistic_regression\main.py --test_num 0 --iterations 1000
 ```
-> Note: Here, `.\Logistic_regression\main.py` is a relative path, meaning the script should be executed from the directory containing the `Logistic_regression` folder.
+> Note: Here, `.\Logistic_regression\main.py` is a relative path, meaning the script should be executed from the directory containing the `Logistic_regression` directory.

 ![Mushroom](https://github.com/cziqin/Automated_Stepsizes/blob/main/figures/mushrooms_execution.gif)
 - `--test_num`: Specifies the optimization algorithm to be trained: `0`:Algorithm 1; `1`: Algorithm 2; `2`: DGM-BB-C; `3`: DGD.